akeneo/pim-api-docs/content/pagination.md

 curl -X GET /api/rest/v1/products?pagination_type=search_after&search_after=qaXbcde&limit=20
 ```

-This will return the 20 products situated after the product with identifier `mug`.
+This request returns the 20 products situated after the `qaXbcde` cursor.

 #### Response
 The response will respect this structure, even if there are no items to return.